luisrca-tech/Epictetus-Blog/README.md

 Assign categories and authors to posts to enable filtering on the blog frontend.
 Revalidating Blog Content:

-After editing or updating any post, click "Publish" in the Sanity Studio to trigger the client-side revalidation.
+After editing or updating any post, click "Publish" in the Sanity Studio to trigger client-side revalidation.
 The changes will be reflected on the blog in real-time.
 Technologies Used
 Sanity: Headless CMS used for managing content.